 Homeless services like SVP have experience working with drug users.
-Tom Flynn, SVP’s drop in centre manager and qualified family addiction counsellor has been at the helm of the project since it’s opening in 2002.
+Tom Flynn, SVP’s drop in centre manager and qualified family addiction counselor has been at the helm of the project since its opening in 2002.

 Though SVP is not a dedicated addiction organisation, they offer a service that runs complementary to other homeless/drug addiction services.‘’When we first opened 12 years ago, alcohol addiction was what was keeping people homeless, now it is drug addiction,’’ Mr Flynn noted.

 ’’People living in isolation who take psychotropic substances often experience a decrease in self-confidence when interacting with their peers.
 This in turn arrests their emotional and psychological development and for some people leaves them unable to meet their own basic needs.
 These needs become chronic and unless serious intervention is procured, addiction happens,’’ Tom Flynn said.

 ‘’We try to foster social inclusion and let our clients make their own decisions.
 What the client needs we try and give.
-We don’t lecture or tell them they have to give up their addiction, instead we might listen to their needs and suggest that they cut down from drinking 6 cans a night to five,’’ team leader Breda Garry said.
+We don’t lecture or tell them they have to give up their addiction, instead we might suggest that they cut down from drinking 6 cans a night to five,’’ team leader, Breda Garry said.

-Novas believes in promoting healthy ideologies amongst its clients but disregards the cultural norm of blame appropriation. ‘’Yes the individual is responsible for their choices but there are factors bigger than that which influence and shape us all whether we like it or not,’’ She commented.
+Novas believes in promoting healthy ideologies among its clients but disregards the cultural norm of blame appropriation. ‘’Yes the individual is responsible for their choices but there are factors bigger than that which influence and shape us all whether we like it or not,’’ She commented.

 Another front line service which deals more explicitly with drug users is the Ana Liffey Project.
-Their harm Reduction/ low Threshold policy means there are no barriers preventing drug addicts from accessing help.
+Their Harm Reduction/ low Threshold policy means there are no barriers preventing drug addicts from accessing help.

-As part of Ana Liffey’s harm reduction model they would encourage drug users to use these medical grade benzo’s rather than ‘sticks’ which are a dangerous homemade drug often used as a cheaper alternative to Xanax.
+As part of Ana Liffey’s harm reduction model they would encourage drug users to use these medical grade Benzo’s rather than ‘sticks’ which are dangerous homemade street drugs often used as a cheaper alternative to Xanax.
 So called ‘sticks’ are often laced with Heroin and can be deadly to the drug user.

-A similar model is in operation on continental Europe and in Australia and has proved highly successful.
+A similar model is in operation across continental Europe and in Australia, and has proved highly successful.